willemdig/ssbtools/README.md

-**Installation**
+**Installation from the R-console**

-To install the ssbtools package directly from the R-console:
+#Install devtools if you haven't already

-Install devtools if you haven't already install.packages("devtools")
+install.packages("devtools")

-Install ssbtools from GitHub
+#Install ssbtools from GitHub
 devtools::install_github("willemdig/ssbtools")

 **Usage**